OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 | 'unsafe-eval'    | Allows the usage of eval in scripts.                                                                                  |
 | 'strict-dynamic' | Combining it with hashes or nonces, this tells the browser to trust scripts originating from the root trusted script. |

-In case where the developer needs to use inline scripts, it's recommended to use `sha256` for the script or a `nonce` randomly generated on every page request.
+In case where the developer needs to use inline scripts, it's recommended to use `hashes` for static scripts or a `nonce` on every page request.

-For more details on hashes and nonces, check out [Scott Helme's Guide](https://scotthelme.co.uk/csp-cheat-sheet/#hashes).
+To create hashes, check out this [hash generator](https://report-uri.com/home/hash).
+This is a great [example](https://csp.withgoogle.com/docs/faq.html#static-content) of using hashes.

+To better understand how the directive sources work, check out the [source lists from w3c](https://w3c.github.io/webappsec-csp/#framework-directive-source-list).

+## Nonces

+[Nonces](https://en.wikipedia.org/wiki/Cryptographic_nonce) attributes are added to script tags.
+Nonce attributes are composed of base64 values.
+This nonce is verified against the nonce sent in the CSP header, and only matching nonces are allowed to execute.

+They can be used in dynamic script blocks in combination with `strict-dynamic`.
+If the script block is creating additional DOM elements and executing JS inside of them, `strict-dynamic` tells the browser to trust those elements.

-_Note:_ `strict-dynamic` should be used in combination with a `nonce` or a `hash`.
-It is not a standalone directive.
+_Note:_ `strict-dynamic` is not a standalone directive and should be used in combination with other directive values, such as `https:`, `nonces`, `hashes`, etc.

+For more details on strict-dynamic, check out [strict-dynamic usage](https://w3c.github.io/webappsec-csp/#strict-dynamic-usage).

 # CSP Sample Policies